RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 format: Absolute path of a file
 description: Specifies the script to check the status for the waveform.

+parameter: `query_script`
+required: No
+default value: None
+format: Absolute path of a file
+description: Specifies the script used to get a detailed status output for the waveform.
+This is useful to return a custom status string for the components in the waveform.

 parameter: `environment`
 required: No
 default value: None